Bedrock-OSS/bedrock-wiki/docs/commands/block-states.md

 /setblock ~ ~ ~ wool ["color"="orange"]
 ```

--   Commands using Aux values will function in older versions or in Behaviour Packs with `min_engine_version` set to 1.19.63 or below.
+-   Commands using Aux values will function in older versions or in Behavior Packs with `min_engine_version` set to 1.19.63 or below.
 -   Updating the `min_engine_version` to 1.19.70 or above requires transitioning to Block States.

 ## Syntax and Examples